llu025/Heterogeneous_CD/Code-Aligned_Autoencoders/README.md

 Four datasets were used for this project.

-The Texas dataset can be found at Michele Volpi's webpage (https://sites.google.com/site/michelevolpiresearch/codes/cross-sensor) and it is entangled with this paper https://doi.org/10.1016/j.isprsjprs.2015.02.005.
+The Texas dataset can be found at Michele Volpi's webpage (https://sites.google.com/site/michelevolpiresearch/codes/cross-sensor) and it is associated with this paper https://doi.org/10.1016/j.isprsjprs.2015.02.005.
 Please cite!

 The California dataset was created especially for this project, and can be found at https://sites.google.com/view/luppino/data.